saadmansakib47/Auto-Git-Push-Java/README.md

 ### 1. Running the Script

-After downloading, first set your target project directory in the config.txt file.
+After downloading, first set your target project directory in the config.txt file, and set the value of n.
 Then Execute the script directly from cmd for once :

 ```bash